-In the large Damien Hirst solo show "The Weight of Things" in the MUCA Halls, a total of seven works from his "Spin Paintings" series can be seen.
+In the major Damien Hirst solo show "The Weight of Things" from 26 October 2023 up to and including 24 November 2024 in the MUCA Halls, a total of seven works from his "Spin Paintings" series were on display.
 For this series, Hirst specially developed an apparatus that uses centripetal force to spread paint on a circular canvas.
-Along the large wall on the ground floor of the MUCA, these colourful, large-format canvases have found a prominent place in the overall exhibition.
-In addition to their dimensions, their mechanical rotation fascinates viewers as soon as they enter the exhibition hall.
+Along the large wall on the ground floor of the MUCA, these colourful, large-format canvases had found a prominent place in the overall exhibition.
+In addition to their dimensions, their mechanical rotation fascinated viewers as soon as they entered the exhibition hall.

 "In a way, movement implies life: The moment they stop, they begin to rot and stink."